-The bill requires DOC to develop a plan to implement using bodyworn recording equipment in correctional facilities, which must have recommendations for any needed legislation and the implementation timeline.
+The bill requires DOC to develop a plan to implement using bodyworn recording equipment in correctional facilities, which must have recommendations for any needed legislation, the budgetary resources necessary to implement the plan, and the implementation timeline if those resources are made available.
 DOC must do this by January 1, 2026, and report the plan to the Government Oversight, Judiciary, and Public Safety and Security committees by February 1, 2026.